 After configuring your WordPress General Settings, the next step is to configure your WordPress Writing Settings.

-Select Settings > Writing in your WordPress menu …
+Click on Settings > Writing in your WordPress dashboard menu …

 (WordPress – Writing Settings Screen)

 The top section of the ‘Writing Settings’ panel affects your Post/Page settings, while the rest of the settings in this section controls external publishing methods.

 (Writing Settings – Default Post Category & Format Settings)

 Default Post Category